appwrite/pink/README.md

 | Chrome for Android | >=109   |
 | Safari iOS         | >=15.4  |
 | Samsung Internet   | >=18    |

+## Contributing

+All code contributions - including those from people with commit access - must go through a pull request and be approved by a core developer before being merged.
+This is to ensure a proper review of all the code.

+We truly ❤️ pull requests!
+If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

+## Security

+For security issues, kindly email us at [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue on GitHub.

 ## Follow Us